CrazyForks/quaily-journalist/README.md

 # Quaily Journalist

-Collect, score, and publish Markdown newsletters from V2EX topics.
-Quaily Journalist runs a small worker that polls V2EX nodes, ranks posts using a Hacker‑News‑like formula, stores them in Redis, and periodically renders channel‑specific Markdown files (daily/weekly) using a simple template.
+Collect, score, and publish Markdown newsletters from V2EX and Hacker News.
+Quaily Journalist runs small workers that poll sources (V2EX nodes, Hacker News lists derived from channel nodes), rank posts using a Hacker‑News‑like formula, store them in Redis, and periodically render channel‑specific Markdown files (daily/weekly) using a simple template.

 Use it to generate a daily or weekly digest you can post, email, or archive.